Project Risk Management Plan and Process

 Various types of risks occur regularly in whatever type of project you are working on.
 These risks are:

-• Scheduling: When meetings and events are not planned accordingly, there may be conflicts that arise among the team members which causes the project to be delayed.
-One of the common reasons is called scope creep which causes a delay in projects by causing scheduling issues.
+Scheduling: When meetings and events are not planned accordingly, conflicts may arise among the team members, which may cause the project to be delayed.
+One common reason is scope creep, which causes a delay in projects by causing scheduling issues.

-• Cost: When costs and budgets are estimated properly, there are chances of being over budget costing more money for the project development.
-Other factors such as an error in calculation could also cause risks affecting the process of project development.
+Cost: When costs and budgets are estimated properly, there are chances of being over budget, which will cost more money for the project development.
+Other factors, such as an error in calculation, could also cause risks affecting the project development process.

-• Performance: When the specifications of the projects are incorrect and inconsistent, it confuses.
-This affects the performance of the members working on the project and causing project delay.
+Performance: When the project specifications are incorrect and inconsistent, they can be confusing.
+This can affect the performance of the members working on the project and cause project delays.

 Once the Project Managers understand the types of risks that may occur in their project, it is time to implement the various steps of the project Risk Management plan to eliminate the potential issues.